-The Ward identity allows to compute the derivative of the $4$-point functions at zero momenta, or in other word, to keep an additional information coming from the momentum dependence of the effective vertex.
-Note that such a dependence do not appears in the standard crude truncations; as it can be easily cheeked from Appendix \eqref{AppA} where the truncation method around just-renormalizable interactions has been briefly recalled to compare with the flow equations deduced from effective vertex method.
-The knowledge of these derivative allows to compute the anomalous dimension from its definition \eqref{anomalous} like any other couplings.
+The Ward identity allows to compute the derivative of the four-point functions at zero momenta, or in other words, to keep additional information coming from the momentum dependence of the effective vertex.
+Note that such a dependence does not appear in the standard crude truncations; as it can be easily checked from Appendix \eqref{AppA} where the truncation method around just-renormalizable interactions has been briefly recalled to compare with the flow equations deduced from effective vertex method.
+The knowledge of these derivatives allows to compute the anomalous dimension from its definition \eqref{anomalous} like any other couplings.
 However, the Ward identities \eqref{Wardprime}, \eqref{Wardsecond1}, and \eqref{Wardsecond2} are not directly practicable because of the presence of $Z_{-\infty}$ and divergent quantities like $\mathcal{L}_1$.
-These quantities refers to the global history of the flow, but to be usable, the local flow equation \eqref{Wett} requires local information.
-Then, we have to deals with these divergent terms to extract local information from Ward identities.
+These quantities refer to the global history of the flow, but to be usable, the local flow equation \eqref{Wett} requires local information.
+Then, we have to deal with these divergent terms to extract local information from Ward identities.
 To this end, let us first consider the case of the pure melonic sector, setting $\lambda_{4,2}=\lambda_{6,1}=0$.
-Note that this sector is stable, in the sens that relevant pseudo-melonic contributions can not be generated from the melonic sector itself in the UV.
+Note that this sector is stable, in the sense that relevant pseudo-melonic contributions cannot be generated from the melonic sector itself in the UV.
 In a second time, we will consider the mixing sector. \\

 $\bullet$ \textbf{Melonic sector}\\